Laius: Later misfortunes

 When Oedipus desired to know more about his parentage, he consulted the Delphic Oracle, only to be told that he must not go to his home or he would kill his father and marry his mother.
 Thinking that he was from Corinth, he set out toward Thebes to avoid this fate.
 At the road called 'Cleft Way,' he met Laius, who was going to Delphi to consult the oracle because he had received omens indicating that his son might return to kill him.
 Oedipus refused to defer to the king, although Laius' attendants ordered him to.
-Being angered, Laius either rolled a chariot wheel over his foot or hit him with his whip, and Oedipus killed Laius and all but one of his attendants, who claimed it was a gang of men.
+Being angered, Laius either rolled a chariot wheel over his foot or hit him with his whip, and Oedipus killed Laius and all but one of his attendants, who claimed (causing much subsequent confusion) that it had been a gang of men.
 Laius was buried where he died by Damasistratus, the king of Plataea.
 Later, Thebes was cursed with a disease because Laius' murderer had not been punished.

 Many of Laius' descendants met with ill fortune, but whether this was because he violated the laws of hospitality and marriage by carrying off his host's son and raping him, or because he ignored the Oracle's warning not to have children, or some combination of these, is not clear.
 Another theory is that the entire line of Cadmus was cursed, either by Ares when Cadmus killed his serpent, or else by Hephaestus who resented the fact that Cadmus married Harmonia, the daughter of Ares and Aphrodite, Hephaestus' straying wife.
 Certainly, many of Cadmus' descendants had tragic ends.